 - Each entry will be scored out of a possible 100 points.
 The lowest score will be dropped and the two remaining scores will be added together for the Preliminary Combined Score.

-- The six (6) entries with the highest Preliminary Combined Scores will advance to the Final Round to be judged by all six final round judges; however, no entry with a Preliminary Combined Score lower than 160 will advance.
+- The six entries with the highest Preliminary Combined Scores will advance to the Final Round to be judged by all six final round judges; however, no entry with a Preliminary Combined Score lower than 160 will advance.
 In the event of a tie, the dropped preliminary score will be added back in.